KonstantKuz/ObjectPooler/ReadMe.md

 First you need to create pool or poolgroup asset
 ![create](https://github.com/KonstantKuz/ObjectPooler/blob/master/TutorScreenshots/create.png)

-Fill all properties
+<p>Fill all properties
-If use name as tag - after spawn object you can return it to pool using ObjectPooler.Instance.ReturnObject(gameObject, gameObject.name);
+<p>If use name as tag - after spawn object you can return it to pool using
+<p>ObjectPooler.Instance.ReturnObject(gameObject, gameObject.name);
-If use autoreturn object will be returned to pool automatically after delay you set
+<p>If use autoreturn object will be returned to pool automatically after delay you set
 ![pool](https://github.com/KonstantKuz/ObjectPooler/blob/master/TutorScreenshots/pool.png)

 If you need to spawn some objects random or weighted random use pool groups